Do I lose copyright of my images by taking part in the ISPA competition?

 Should the captions be sent separately in a text file?

-No, the captions – in ENGLISH – must be inserted into the image metadata, along with the photographer’s name and surname.
+No, the captions – in English (obligatory) and Italian (optional) – must be inserted into the image metadata, along with the photographer’s name and surname.

 Can images be sent in TIFF?